 For this scalloped potatoes recipe, you’ll need the following simple ingredients:

-The reason you should scald milk is that it serves as a flavor carrier in many recipes, bringing flavor into the final dish.
-It also helps warm up the ingredients prior to cooking and thereby reducing cooking time.
-You can read more about whether you really need to scald milk HERE.
+- Scalded milk.
+I use 2% milk (skim or 1% will not thicken enough for this recipe) and scald it.
+Scalding the milk is old fashioned but it serves as a flavor carrier in many recipes, bringing flavor into the final dish.
+It also helps warm up the ingredients prior to cooking thereby reducing cooking time.

 📖Variations & Substitutions